HackYourFuture/React/week2/LESSONPLAN.md

 Create a number counter, that the user can increase or decrease by one.

-- Create a Counter class-based component
+- Create a Counter functional component
 - Initialize state
 - Create reusable components for the increase/decrease buttons
 - Create 2 functions that change the counter state: 1 for increasing and 1 for decreasing the counter